 The company also recommends placing it on a surface that won’t be affected by water spray.
 However you can also place it on other surfaces (such as wood) if using a cover or tray of some type.

-Regarding this, in my experience I never had a problem with water droplets reaching the table I used it on.
+Regarding this, in my experience, I never had a problem with water droplets reaching the table I used it on.

 Filling the tank is easy and only takes a few moments.
 After removing the filler cap, simply fill it with clean tap (faucet) water or distilled water.
-Crane recommends clean, filtered tap water or distilled water as “hard” water may contain minerals, additives, or debris which can clog the humidifier and leave residue around it.
+Crane recommends clean, filtered tap water or distilled water as “hard” water may contain minerals, additives, or debris that can clog the humidifier and leave residue around it.

 It’s kind of fun filling the tank up as it means you’re only moments from getting to have more comfortable air.
 I was also excited to see how it compares to my Vick's warm mist humidifier I own and have tested as well.